ethersphere/swarm-roadmap/src/content/items/bee-v2.8.md

 Bee v2.8 delivers significant protocol changes and performance upgrades, including a new handshake mechanism, faster sampling, and improved data retrieval.

-* Non-backwards compatible handshake protocol change (dependent on mfw availability)
+* Non-backwards compatible handshake protocol change
 * Further improvements to the sampling process for the redistribution game bring even faster hashing times
 * Improvements to the SOC sampling process
 * Pullsync improvements based on collected metrics from previous release